vicevi/loqsh/README.md

 # Loqsh
 Simple and nice imageboard engine written in PHP and coordinating with MySQL.
-Please use `dev` branch instead of `main`, because here will be published release versions of board.
+Please use `dev` branch instead of `main` if you want to see board in development action, because here will be published release versions of board.